 Trainee Representatives are selected to represent the HEE trainee pharmacists across LaSE.
-There will be eight Trainee Reps covering the Integrated Care Systems (ICS) within LaSE which means that there will be 8 reps in 2021-2022.
+There will be two Trainee Reps covering each of the Integrated Care Systems (ICS) within LaSE which means that there will be 8 reps in 2022-2023.
 They are appointed at the start of the training year.

 Role of the Trainee Representative

 The primary role of a Trainee Representative is to seek, collate and report the cohort's opinions as the "trainee voice" to the HEE LaSE Trainee Pharmacist Programme Board.
 Specific roles and responsibilities include:

 Be a point of contact and represent the views of the trainees at Programme Board meetings.